Periapical granuloma

 Periapical granuloma, also sometimes referred to as a radicular granuloma or apical granuloma, is an inflammation at the tip of a dead (nonvital) tooth.
 It is a lesion or mass that typically starts out as an epithelial lined cyst, and undergoes an inward curvature that results in inflammation of granulation tissue at the root tips of a dead tooth.
 This is usually due to dental caries or a bacterial infection of the dental pulp.
-Periapical granuloma is an infrequent disorder that has an occurrence rate between 9.3 to 87.1 percent.
+Periapical granuloma is an infrequent disorder that has an occurrence rate between 9.3 and 87.1 percent.
 Periapical granuloma is not a true granuloma due to the fact that it does not contain granulomatous inflammation; however, periapical granuloma is a common term used.

 Symptoms

 Patients who have a periapical granuloma are usually asymptomatic; however, when there is inflammation, patients could experience temperature sensitivity, pain while chewing solid foods, swelling and sensitivity to a dental percussion test.

 Generally, periapical granuloma is diagnosed due to acute pain in a tooth, or during a radiographic examination in routine visits to the dentist.